Carron Cast Iron Radiators from Trads

 In addition, the residual heat of your radiators can also mean they take less energy to get back up to temperature again later in the day.
 A steel radiator will get cold very quickly, meaning your boiler will need to work harder to heat it back up.
 If your cast iron radiator is still warm, less energy will be required to reach your desired temperature.

-Overall, these benefits make cast iron radiators very efficient even for modern homes, as less heat is lost in the central heating system.
+Overall, these benefits make it very efficient even for modern homes, as less heat is lost in the central heating system.

 Do Cast Iron Radiators Give Out More Heat?